 The Virginia Tech All-American was a few years behind Talley, but he can still recall the defensive battles the Hokies and the Mountaineers had in the early 1980s when Smith first arrived in Blacksburg in 1981 during Talley’s junior season at WVU.

-“He was that linebacker and that player that we as younger players strived to become and strived to emulate with his finesse, his resilience, and his approach to the game,” said Smith.
+player that we as younger players strived to become and strived to emulate with his finesse, his resilience, and his approach to the game,” said Smith.

 Later when the two played together in the pros, Smith came to really appreciate Talley’s professionalism.